A Bayesian factor analysis model for non-randomised staggered designs: Evaluation of the peers intervention

 \subsection{Results}

 First, we present results that summarise the evidence for an overall intervention effect.
-Figure \ref{fig:Results_rho} shows the point estimates and 95\% CrIs for the cumulative intervention effect $\tau$, under the different prior specifications for $\rho$ (blue dots and bands).
+Figure \ref{fig:Results_rho} shows the point estimates and 95\%-CrIs for the cumulative intervention effect $\tau$, under the different prior specifications for $\rho$ (blue dots and bands).
 We see that the point estimates are not sensitive to the choice of prior for $\rho$.
 All nine point estimates suggest a large positive intervention effect.
 For example, for $\rho=1$ and $\rho=0$, we estimate that 2248.0 and 2189.3 additional referrals, respectively, were made thanks to the contribution of the peers.
 Further, all nine priors yield a very high (at least 99\%) probability of a positive intervention effect (PPos).
-In Appendix \ref{app:peersresults}, we present posterior summaries for the percentage increase in case finding thanks to the peers ($\chi$), under the different priors for $\rho$.
-For $\rho=1$ and $\rho=0$, we estimate that the peers intervention increased the total number of treatment recommendations by 17.3\% (95\% CrI [6.5, 28.3]) and 16.6\% (95\% CrI [5.8, 27.9]), respectively.
+In Supplementary Material E, we present posterior summaries for the percentage increase in case finding thanks to the peers ($\chi$), under the different priors for $\rho$.
+For $\rho=1$ and $\rho=0$, we estimate that the peers intervention increased total case-finding by 17.3\% (95\% CrI [6.5, 28.3]) and 16.6\% (95\% CrI [5.8, 27.9]), respectively.

 To investigate intervention effect heterogeneity, Figure \ref{fig:add_results}(a) displays the point estimates of $\tau_{it}$ (394 in total) for $\rho=0$.
 To illustrate intervention effect patterns for single ODNs, Figure \ref{fig:ITErho} presents point estimates over time (along with 95\% CrIs) for three randomly selected ODNs, for $\rho=0$ and $\rho=1$.
 Although the estimated effects are generally positive, we observe that their magnitude varies considerably across time and ODNs.
-Some additional evidence of effect heterogeneity is presented in Figure \ref{fig:chi} in Appendix \ref{app:peersresults}, which shows the posterior densities of the dispersion parameters $\phi^0$ and $\phi^1$.
+Some additional evidence of effect heterogeneity is presented in Figure D2 of Supplementary Material E, which shows the posterior densities of the dispersion parameters $\phi^0$ and $\phi^1$.
 Notably, we find that $\mathbb{P}(\phi_1 < \phi_0) = 0.831$, indicating greater variability around the mean under the intervention.